 Before we go into all the details and rumours, here are some of the most anticipated upcoming devices for 2018 and 2019:

 - Google Pixel Watch

-Apple is holding an event on 12 September 2018 where it is expected to launch the new iPhones, as well as the Apple Watch Series 4.
-Based on the rumours, the Series 4 smartwatch will have a 15 per cent larger display, along with improved health monitoring capabilities and a longer battery life than the Series 3 model.
+Apple will likely hold an event in September 2019 where it is expected to launch the new iPhones, as well as the Apple Watch Series 5.
+Based on the rumours, the Series 5 might offer sleep tracking, as well as three big health features.

-It is not yet clear what these smartwatches will be, or which brands under the Fossil umbrella they will come from, but we will keep you updated as soon as we hear more.
+It is not yet clear what these smartwatches will be, or which brands under the Fossil brand they will come from, but we will keep you updated as soon as we hear more.

 Pixel Watch / Pixel Time

-Rumours for a Pixel-branded watch ramped up this year after notorious leakster @evleaks tweeted he'd been told by a reliable source that the smartwatch would appear at Google's fall event alongside the Pixel 3 and Pixel 3 XL.
-It's not the first time rumours have surfaced regarding a Google-made smartwatch, after the company was expected to release two at the end of 2016, beginning of 2017, but they never materialised.
+Rumours for a Pixel-branded watch ramped up in 2018 after notorious leakster @evleaks tweeted he'd been told by a reliable source that the smartwatch would appear at Google's 2018 fall event alongside the Pixel 3 and Pixel 3 XL, though this never happened.

 Rumours are still circulating for a Google-Made smartwatch though, with a patent appearing in April 2019 so it's not game over just yet, despite rumours of a Pixel Watch since 2016.

 Samsung announced the Galaxy Watch in August 2018 alongside the Note 9, followed by the Galaxy Watch Active in early 2019 alongside the Galaxy S10.
 With the Note 10 expected towards the latter half of 2019, it wouldn't be too surprising to see a successor to the Galaxy Watch launch at the same time.